Gradmorga/Barbershop-Adaptive/README.md

 # Barbershop "Borodinski".
 Modern and adaptive UI.

 ### Description
-This is simple web server which holds HTML/CSS adaptive markup with rich functional features.
+This is simple project that aims to demonstrate modern and responsive HTML/CSS markup with rich features.

 To get more information and statistical reports, please visit screenshot folder.